 To help with costs, around 70% of students take out loans.
 Many graduate with upwards of $30,000 in debt, often a mix of private and federal loans.
 I've done some digging and found the top companies that offer the best student loans.

-The Best Student Loan Rates
+The Best Student Loan Companies - In This Guide

-The Best Federal Student Loan Options
+The Best Student Loan Companies: Our Top Picks

 - Fixed APR: 5.74-11.85%